PriyathamVarma/PriyathamVarma/README.md

  ## About me

+### Hey there! 👋
+I am a Data Scientist and Web 3.0 Developer with expertise in Solidity, Ethereum, and Polygon.

-- I'm a data scientist and web 3.0 developer(solidity, Ethereum and Polygon) interested in building new things.
-Started my first startup when I was 21 and literally failed at every step scaling it.
-I'm proud to say that I have failed in my startup journey as I learned how not to build a startup.
-Coming to the technical experience I started out as a normal trainee developer at a very small company in India and rose to the ranks of technical lead in just two years.
-Of course, the company has five employees only.
-During these two years, I mostly worked on PHP projects with laravel as the backend and react or Vue js as the front end(Still I think Vue is the best).
-Also, I concentrated on implementing click up, GitHub, slack channels and other developer productivity tools to increase the organization's efficiency.
+🚀 I am passionate about building new things and I started my first startup when I was 21.
+Although I failed at every step in scaling it, I learned how not to build a startup.

+👨‍💻 I have extensive technical experience and started out as a normal trainee developer at a small company in India.
+I quickly rose to the rank of Technical Lead and worked on PHP projects with Laravel as the backend and React or Vue.js as the front end.
+I am also experienced in implementing developer productivity tools such as ClickUp, GitHub, and Slack channels to increase organizational efficiency.

-- I'm very much experienced(at least I think I'm) in building full-stack projects from initial architecture designs, system requirements, and resource planning all the way to deployment, maintenance, and up-gradation(failed in one project though).
-- Done my master's in Data Science at the University of East Anglia (UEA) in the U.K. I have done my dissertation on infrastructure modelling for electric vehicles using regression analysis and data preprocessing techniques.
-Although my adviser ridiculed my idea to be insane I can say that my project regarding mobile infrastructure units is the future.
-By the way, I predicted the energy demand for electric vehicles for the entire of England(region-wise) up to 2030.
+🎓 I completed my Master's in Data Science at the University of East Anglia (UEA) in the UK.
+My dissertation focused on infrastructure modeling for electric vehicles using regression analysis and data preprocessing techniques.
+I predicted the energy demand for electric vehicles for the entire region of England up to 2030.

-- Also, I help many startups as a tech consultant (without any fee) and a crypto enthusiast.
-I'm also a good solidity developer and blockchain consultant generally guiding small companies and individuals regarding the implementation of blockchain.
-- Presently working as one of the course directors for TechEducators.
-I'm mostly involved in the Ethereum tech stack and solidity smart contracts.
-NFTs and DEFIs are some projects I'm working on along with educating people and onboarding many newcomers to web3.
-Soon to announce an exciting startup in web3.
+🤝 As a tech consultant and crypto enthusiast, I help many startups without any fees and guide small companies and individuals in implementing blockchain.
+I am currently working as one of the course directors for TechEducators, where I mostly focus on the Ethereum tech stack and Solidity smart contracts.

+🎉 Exciting news!
+I am soon to announce a startup in Web 3.0.
+Stay tuned for updates!

+Thanks for stopping by! 😊

 <a href="https://app.daily.dev/demigod_v"><img src="https://api.daily.dev/devcards/96d4539a716146dbb78a8fba4ea27cfe.png?r=v8o" width="400" alt="Vatsavaye priyatham Varma's Dev Card"/></a>